lakshmanbodepudi/machine_learning/README.md

 # machine_learning
- this is made to help me add mechine learning algorthims to git for every one to see
+ this is made to help me add mechine learning algorthims to git for every one to see.